behave/behave.example/docs.html/_sources/datatype/cardinality_zero_or_one.txt

 There are some cases, when a text part may be present or not.
 Therefore, this text part is an optional and has cardinality zero or one (0..1).

-The :py:class:`parse.TypeBuilder` can be used to compute the type with cardinality zero or one based on data type with cardinality one.
+The :py:class:`parse_type.TypeBuilder` can be used to compute the type with cardinality zero or one based on data type with cardinality one.

 .. seealso::